-John is a practising counsellor undertaking PhD research into psychotherapies for people that present with somatic symptoms.
+John is a practising counsellor undertaking PhD research into psychotherapies for people that present with embodied distress – typically first observed as somatic symptoms.
 Somatic symptoms are real physical symptoms that are triggered or aggravated by psychological factors such as stress or anxiety.
 These symptoms can sometimes be described as psychosomatic, somatoform, somatisations, functional syndromes, conversion disorders and medically unexplained symptoms.

 In 2018 John presented a study on reflective practice in research and psychotherapy to the European Congress of Qualitative Inquiry, in Belgium.
 This trip was supported through a Leeds for Life Conference Award; joint-funded by the University of Leeds and Santander.
 John also presented at the Society for Psychotherapy Research's International Conference at the Vrij Universiteit, Amsterdam; and this trip was supported by an SPR Student Travel Award.